-Scotland is divided in Highlands in the north and Lowlands in the south.
+Scotland is divided in Highlands to the north and Lowlands in the south.
 Back in time, the Highlands were occupied by the Gaels, an ancient people who had their own culture and language, while the Lowlands were the land of the Scottish people.
 With time, due to many factors, the Gael people started to migrate to the Lowlands, leaving the Highlands little populated.

 Although the Gael culture almost disappeared, many people in the Highlands still preserves part of it, including the language.
 In some areas, it is still taught in schools and some elders are still able to communicate in this language.
 Some words used in Scotland are also from the Gaelic vocabulary, such as Loch (lake) and Glen (valley).

 Villages and Cities

-The Highlands are made of mostly small cities and villages, besides Aberdeen, all big cities of Scotland are located in the south part of he country.
+The Scottish Highlands are made up of mostly small cities and villages, besides Aberdeen, all big cities of Scotland are located in the south part of the country.
 Highlands is perfect to spend some vacations if you are seeking a chill place away from the crowd to rest.
 It has beautiful places to see and amazing outdoor activities if you are into that.

 There is always divergences in pointing where exactly the Lowlands end and the Highlands start but in general, we consider Callander to be the first city, the gateway to the Highlands.